sybrew/the-seo-framework/readme.txt

 	-> The second time it'll state nothing has changed, and this is what the user then sees.

 TODO new translations are available.
+TODO add that TSF is an independent project that doesn't need to hit profit margins; ergo, it's made for the benefit of its users, not the creator.

 TODO note the var_dump()